notepad-plus-plus/npp-usermanual/content/docs/searching.md

 To control whether highlighting or bookmarks accumulate over successive searches, use the **Clear all marks** button to remove marks, or check **Purge for each search** for this action to be performed automatically on each search.
 When the **Clear all marks** button is pressed, any marked text will have the marking background coloring removed; additionally, any bookmarks previously set will be removed if the **Bookmark line** checkbox is checked.

+Once some text in a document is marked, it may be copied to the clipboard by pressing the **Copy Marked Text** button.
+This feature is also invocable from the Search menu, and in order to be used in a macro, the Search menu version of this copy command must be used.

 Highlighting is also available in Incremental search, and the style setting is Settings -&gt; Styler Configurator -&gt; Global Styles , Incremental Highlighting instead.

 ## Dialog-free search/mark actions